Getaway Car

 “It was the great escape, the prison break”

 Uncle Jerry identifies the prison as a metaphor for the previous relationship, 'she's the one escaping... she's getting out of the prison of another world.'
-He places this alongside the car metaphor and the color metaphor as part of Taylor's broader pattern of stacking metaphors within a single song.
+He places this alongside the car metaphor and the colour metaphor as part of Taylor's broader pattern of stacking metaphors within a single song.

 The prison metaphor reframes the previous relationship as captivity, making the escape not just romantic drama but a liberation narrative.